© Daniele Occhiato

 - Our recording platform www.ornitho.ch provides information on the occurrence of breeding birds in Switzerland and neighbouring regions.

-- The related app “NaturaList” (for Android devices) is available in the Google Play Store.
+- The related app “NaturaList” is available in the Google Play Store and the App Store.
 Instructions can be found here.